Fritz Kater

 Fritz Kater (1861–1945) was a German trade unionist, publisher, and anarcho-syndicalist.
-He was active in the Free Association of German Trade Unions (FVdG) and its successor organization, the Free Workers' Union of Germany.
+He served as the organisational leader of Germany's anarcho-syndicalist labour movement from 1897 to 1930.
+Kater was active in the Free Association of German Trade Unions (FVdG) and its successor organization, the Free Workers' Union of Germany.
 He edited the FVdG's periodical Einigkeit and after World War I owned the publishing houses Fritz Kater Verlag and Syndikalist.